ghga-de/milestones-docs/48-kori-bustard/technical_specification.md

 The initial implementation assumes that it has access to a database containing documents storing required relationships:
-- User ID to user email
+- User ID to user email, full name, and title
-- Dataset to Local Data Steward email
+- Dataset to Local Data Steward email, full name, and title
-- Dataset to Research Data Controller email
+- Dataset to Research Data Controller email, full name, and title

 **Structure**